 - They must contain at least three subprojects (often equivalent to research teams).

-- At least two different organisations must be involved.
+- At least three different organisations must be involved.

 - The researchers must represent at least three different scientific disciplines.

 The PI of the consortium and the work package leader must be a researcher with a doctoral degree and at least at the docent level.
 Leaders of WPs devoted to interaction activities must be qualified in their own field, but they are not required to have a doctoral degree.

 A subproject PI must be competent to lead the subproject.
 As a rule, they also should hold a doctoral degree.

 The same person may be the PI for one SRC consortium only.